 People using books on the list can provide feedback on their experience via this online survey.

 We have been developing Reading Well Books on Prescription with the Society of Chief Librarians as a key new development driving their Public Library Health Offer.
-Reading Well Books on Prescription is supported by the Royal Colleges of General Practitioners, Nursing and Psychiatrists, the Department of Health through its Improving Access to Psychological Therapies Programme (IAPT), the British Association for Behavioural and Cognitive Psychotherapies, The British Psychological Society and Mind.
+Reading Well Books on Prescription is supported by the Royal Colleges of General Practitioners, Nursing and Psychiatrists, the Department of Health through its Improving Access to Psychological Therapies Programme (IAPT), the British Association for Counselling and Psychotherapy, the British Association for Behavioural and Cognitive Psychotherapies, the British Psychological Society and Mind.

 Reading Well Books on Prescription facts